Human Resources Manager (Entry Level), Continuing Education Workforce Certificate

 Courses start in June, September, and February at CCBC Hunt Valley and CCBC Owings Mills.

 High School Diploma or GED

 To apply, go to www.ccbcmd.edu/apply and complete the CCBC Continuing Education Workforce Certificate program application.
 An email will then be sent with program information and any additional requirements necessary to apply for the program.

 Open Entry – No screening or documentation required.

 This program has no options for obtaining course waiver(s) for prior learning.

 Skills for Success:

-Good planning and organizational skills; strong oral and written communications skills; strong interpersonal skills; good problem-solving skills.
+Good planning and organizational skills; strong oral and written communications skills; strong interpersonal skills; and good problem-solving skills.

 Students will be better prepared to effectively work in an organization's human resources department.
-Careers in this field are available in a broad range of privately held companies, government agencies and non-profit organizations.
+Careers in this field are available in a broad range of privately held companies, government agencies, and non-profit organizations.

 Research your career interests, explore live job postings, take a career assessment, discover which companies in the Baltimore region are hiring, and more.
 View a brief tutorial video on how to use Career Coach at: https://youtu.be/C7KpznbPYfA .
 Explore career and training opportunities at: https://ccbcmd.emsicc.com/.